Monique Deveaux: Williams College

 Upon completing her fellowship, Deveaux joined the faculty at Williams College as an assistant professor in political science in 1998.
 In this new role, she continued to write on issues of moral theory and eventually published her first book Cultural Pluralism and Dilemmas of Justice in 2000.
 In this book, Deveaux searches for a way to provide "justice amid diversity" by arguing for deliberative liberalism.
-Following this publication, Deveaux accepted a Radcliffe College fellowship from 2001-02 where she developed and wrote her second book; Traditional Cultures and Liberal Constitutions.
+Following this publication, Deveaux accepted a Radcliffe College fellowship from 2001 to 2002 where she developed and wrote her second book; Traditional Cultures and Liberal Constitutions.
 Upon returning to Williams College following her fellowship, she was named a 2002–03 Oakley Fellow for the fall semester.
 Deveaux was granted tenure at Williams in 2004.
 During her first three years as a tenured professor, Deveaux co-edited and published two books; Gender and Justice in Multicultural Liberal States and Sexual Justice/Cultural Justice.
 In these books, she explores the tensions between multicultural, liberal democracies and cultural and religious customs.
 Her first book, Gender and Justice in Multicultural Liberal States, received the 2008 C.B.
 Macpherson Prize.
 In 2010, Deveaux was promoted to the rank of full professor of political science.